mikeal/block-box/README.md

 * The size, in bytes, of the LARGEST hash DIGEST.
 * The size, in bytes, of the LARGEST block OFFSET (from BLOCKS section start).
 * The size, in bytes, of the LARGEST BLOCK_LENGTH.
-* The number of DIGESTS in the BOX.
+* The number of TOTAL_DIGESTS in the BOX.

 With this information we can determine the optimal integer format of the OFFSET and BLOCK_LENGTH encodings and all digests